jaetask/xstate-form/README.md

 # xstate-form

+## Alpha

+This module is currently in alpha

+- Under continuous develoment
+- API is not guaranteed until beta
+- Rapid prototyping may cause bugs, inconsistencies

+## React example

+This core library is in parallel development with a `React` [example repo](https://github.com/jaetask/example-forms) which also contains a `useFormMachine` hook.

 ## Reason

 Multiple attempts to get `xstate` and `Formik` to play nicely have resulted in a roll your own scenario.
 There are things I really like about `Formik`, it's naming convention, states like isDirty, it's Yup integration, FieldError, Validation and the likes.
 And wherever possible I will aim to keep a similar naming convention so that concepts flow from Formik.